Arleannez/Simple-Shopping-Cart/README.md

 **HELLO**
   This is a simple shopping cart system.
-This is more like a practice area for using the logic and fucntions of **Javascript**
+This is more like a practice area for using the logic and functions of **Javascript**